Roborovski Dwarf Hamster Information

 Tip!
 Roborovski Dwarf hamsters love dried amphipods

-Housing the Roborovski Dwarf Hamster
+Housing of the Roborovski Dwarf Hamster

 House for a Roborovski Dwarf Hamster

-Wheel for a Roborovski Dwarf Hamster
+Exercise wheel for a Roborovski Dwarf Hamster

-A running wheel for a Roborovski Dwarf Hamster must have a diameter of at least 20 cm and consist of a closed running surface.
+An exercise wheel for a Roborovski Dwarf Hamster must have a diameter of at least 20 cm and consist of a closed running surface.

 Ground cover for the Roborovski Dwarf Hamster